 Linkedin Influencer Zoë Baird For decades we’ve been telling people to get a college degree, and they’ll be able to compete for the growth jobs with higher incomes.
 But despite our noblest intentions, this message discredits the tremendous potential and skills of 70% of American adults who don’t have that diploma.
 In today’s digital economy, it’s not necessary that there be a singular path that people take to achieve a good career and lasting success.
 As a nation, we must chart a new course, one that provides greater prosperity and equal dignity for all Americans.
 The solution is the creation of a skills-based labor market that will help unleash the potential of our nation’s best asset: our skilled and talented workforce.
 Everyone should to be able to easily demonstrate the skills they have as well as learn new skills that they need to compete in today’s economy.
 Ten months ago we launched Skillful in Colorado and Phoenix.
 Through our work, and the work of our founding partners LinkedIn, Arizona State University, and the state of Colorado we are helping job seekers access a variety of choices to achieve lasting success; making it easier for employers to find the skilled talent they need to grow; and providing data and insights to educators to help them train people in the skills required to compete in today’s economy.
 Building on this effort, we recently partnered with Microsoft to develop a video that helps illuminate the importance of developing a skills-based labor market that will give American workers the opportunities they need to prosper.
 I encourage you to watch and share your thoughts in the comment section below.
 The challenge of our time is to make sure that all Americans benefit from the wave of digital revolutions that have upended modern life.
 It will take the leadership of many to achieve this ambitious goal, but I’m confident that together we can create a path to real opportunity for all Americans.

 Providing Opportunity in the Digital Economy:A video from Markle and Microsoft on creating a skills-based labor market.
 The defining challenge of our time is ensuring that all Americans are included in the benefits of the digital economy.
 After more than a decade of work in health and national security, the Markle Foundation has created Skillful to help restore the American Dream by expanding opportunities for better employment and broadening the ways Americans learn and train for the work of the future.
-Skillful, a partnership among the Markle Foundation, LinkedIn, and Arizona State University, provides transparency around the skills a job seeker has, the skills a job seeker needs, and where he or she can find training and support to get on the path to a good job.
+Skillful, a partnership among the Markle Foundation, LinkedIn, and the state of Colorado, provides transparency around the skills a job seeker has, the skills a job seeker needs, and where he or she can find training and support to get on the path to a good job.
 Skillful knits together online and on-the-ground resources that empower a job seeker to own his/her path to success, with personal coaching assistance to help them achieve their goals.
 Learn more about SkillfulVisit Skillful.com

 “Our nation seeks major change, and the next president can set in motion a transformative initiative to expand digital economy jobs and dramatically reshape how the government operates.” —Zoë Baird Government For A Digital Economy—In A Time Of Deeply Intertwined Economic And National Security Imperatives By Zoë Baird The private sector is transforming at record speed for the digital economy.
 As recently as 2008, when America elected President Obama, most large companies had separate IT departments, which were seen as just that—departments—separate from the heart of the business.
 Now, as wireless networks connect the planet, and entire companies exist in the cloud, digital technology is no longer viewed as another arrow in the corporate quiver, but rather the very foundation upon which all functions are built.
 This, then, is the mark of the digital era: in order to remain successful, modern enterprises must both leverage digital technology and develop a culture that values its significance within the organization.
 For the federal government to help all Americans thrive in this new economy, and for the government to be an engine of growth, it too must enter the digital era.
 On a basic level, we need to improve the government’s digital infrastructure and use technology to deliver government services better.
 But a government for the digital economy needs to take bold steps to embed these actions as part of a large and comprehensive transformation in how it goes about the business of governing.
 We should not only call on the “IT department” to provide tools, we must completely change the way we think about how a digital age government learns about the world, makes policy, and operates against its objectives.
 Government today does not reflect the fundamental attributes of the digital age.
 It moves slowly at a time when information travels around the globe at literally the speed of light.
 It takes many years to develop and implement comprehensive policy in a world characterized increasingly by experimentation and iterative midcourse adjustments.
 It remains departmentally balkanized and hierarchical in an era of networks and collaborative problem solving.
 It assumes that it possesses the expertise necessary to make decisions while most of the knowledge resides at the edges.
 It is bogged down in legacy structures and policy regimes that do not take advantage of digital tools, and worse, create unnecessary barriers that hold progress back.
 Moreover, it is viewed by its citizens as opaque and complex in an era when openness and access are attributes of legitimacy.
 Download the Chapter